Skip to content

 The Conference was held on Friday 21 June 2019 at Nottingham Law School, Nottingham Trent University.
 It brought together all those with an interest in criminal procedure and evidence as well the teaching and development of advocacy skills.
 The Conference provided the opportunity for trial advocates, members of the judiciary, intermediaries, policy makers, health and social care professionals and academics from around the world to meet and share best practice.

-We were delighted to welcome Sir Nicholas Green LJ, Chairman of the Law Commission and former Chairman of the Bar Council and Advocacy Training Council, as our Key Note Speaker.
+We were delighted to welcome Sir Nicholas Green LJ, Chairperson of the Law Commission and former Chairperson of the Bar Council and Advocacy Training Council, as our Key Note Speaker.

 Advancing Advocacy: Challenges ahead in criminal evidence and procedure